Shoaibxaif/full-stack-dev-2023/README.md

 - **Assignment 1** : Create a Dropdown (< Select >) menu which  is formed by a `nations` array.
 You can push to this array new items using a  2 **input textbox** (for country name and code) and **button**.
-On selection of the any option from dropdown, its value should be displayed on console.log
+On selection of the any option from dropdown, its value should be displayed on https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip

  ``` js
  const  nations  = [